All Episodes Plain Text

 This man is totally dangerous, and he plays the long game.

-Whenever Clinton was being charged with his Monica Lewinsky, we let Osama bin Laden go.
+I am totally worried about whenever Clinton was being charged with her, with his Monica Lewinsky, we let Osama bin Laden go.

 I'm worried about the Chinese.

-They play a good game and Biden is in their pocket.
+They play a good game, and Biden is in their pocket.

 I'm really worried about this, John.